valNodeOne/Documentation/Relayer/IBC-Challange.md

 bandd tx bank send <fromwallet> <relayerwallet> <amount> --chain-id band-laozi-testnet4 kid tx bank send <fromwallet> <relayerwallet> <amount> --chain-id kichain-t-4
 ```
-If you have set up a validator node for band-laozi-testnet4 you can also use their faucet according to their [documentation](https://github.com/bandprotocol/launch/blob/master/band-laozi-testnet4/README.md).
+If you did set up a validator node for band-laozi-testnet4 you can also use their faucet according to their [documentation](https://github.com/bandprotocol/launch/blob/master/band-laozi-testnet4/README.md).

 ### Step 2.5: Create Channel